The Little Mermaid (franchise): The Little Mermaid: Ariel's Beginning

-Live-action film
+Live-action remake

 In May 2016, Deadline Hollywood reported that Disney was in early development for a live-action adaptation of the film.
 Three months later, it was announced that Alan Menken would return as the film's composer and write new songs alongside Lin-Manuel Miranda, who will also co-produce the movie with Marc Platt.
 In December 2018, Rob Marshall was officially hired as director for the film.

 Halle Bailey was cast in the starring role as Ariel, and Jonah Hauer-King was cast as Prince Eric.
 Javier Bardem plays her father King Triton, while Melissa McCarthy, Jacob Tremblay, and Nora "Awkwafina" Lum portray Ursula, Flounder, and a gender-swapped Scuttle, respectively.

 Principal photography was originally scheduled to begin in April 2020, but production on the film was temporarily halted in March 2020 due to the COVID-19 pandemic.
 Filming was expected to begin as early as July or August 2020.
 Ultimately filming had finally begun by the end of January 2021, at Pinewood Studios in Iver, England.
 Additional filming took place in Sardinia for a total of "roughly three months" in the summer of 2021.
 Filming was completed on July 11, 2021.
-The film is scheduled to be released on May 26, 2023.
+The film was released on May 26, 2023.